Werenoi

 Jérémy Bana Owona (/fr/; 30 January 1994 – 17 May 2025), known professionally as Werenoi (/fr/), was a French rapper.
 He was voted the male revelation of the year at the Les Flammes ceremony in 2023.
 Werenoi held the number 1 position in album sales in France in 2023 and 2024.
 He released four studio albums and two EPs.

 Early and personal life

 Jérémy Bana Owona was born on 30 January 1994 in Melun.
 Little was known about Owona's personal life, due to his desire to keep his personal life and his family matters private.
 He grew up in Montreuil in a family of Cameroonian origin.
 He was related to the rapper Zequin.
 He was a Muslim.
+He had 3 children.

 Musical career

 Werenoi released his first song, "Guadalajara", in February 2021, under the name We Renoi.
 During the year he released several other singles, including "Señor de los Gallos", featuring Lacrim.
 In May 2022 Werenoi signed a contract with label AllPoints France, announcing the release of his first official project, Telegram, a 12-track EP released on 3 June of the same year.
 It was then re-released a few months later with two additional tracks, one of which was created together with rapper Ninho.
 Telegram was certified gold, whereas the song "Solitaire", featured on it, obtained the diamond certification.

 On 23 February 2023, Werenoi released the freestyle "10.03.2023", in reference to the release date of his first studio album, titled Carré.
 The album featured rappers PLK, Ninho, Tiakola, and Lacrim, and achieved good success, selling more than 18,000 copies in the first week.
 Carré turned out to be the best-selling album in France in 2023, ahead of projects by notable artists such as Hamza and Ninho.
 On 22 September 2023, Werenoi released a new project, the EP Telegram 2, announced the day before its release.
 He was voted the male revelation of the year at the Les Flammes ceremony in 2023.
 Werenoi held the number 1 position in album sales in France in 2023 and 2024.

 His second album, Pyramide, was released on 16 February 2024.
 In May 2024, his album Carré received the “Rap Album of the Year” award at the Les Flammes ceremony.
 On 17 October 2024 Werenoi performed at the Accor Arena in Paris.

 Werenoi released the second opus of the project, Pyramide 2, on 18 October 2024.
 Carried by the single "Pétunias" released two weeks earlier, this 14-track extension includes two features: with Gazo on "La famine" and PLK on "En pétard".
 In November 2024, his label announced the release of his new album for April 2025.
 Lil Tjay was announced as one of the collaborators.
 On 24 March 2025, he announced the release of Diamant noir for 11 April 2025.
 Other guests include Damso & Ninho, Dystinct, SDM & Vacra, Gunna, and Kalash.
 In 2025, Werenoi received the award for "Best Album" for Pyramide 2 at the 2025 Les Flammes ceremony.